Varicose Veins Treatment Overview

 Traditional varicose veins treatment methods: Treatment by surgery, most commonly tying and stripping, is no longer the recommended treatment option for varicose veins.
 Shockingly, despite this, surgery is often the only option given to patients and there is either no mention of the modern techniques or patients are incorrectly told they are not suitable for them.

 Can varicose veins occur in other parts of the body?

 Prominent veins can occur in other parts of the body, not just the legs.
-In the scrotum, for example, they cause a “bag of worms” swelling called a varicocele which can be painful and reduce fertility and in the female pelvis they are responsible for much undiagnosed pelvic pain as well as obvious vulval and clitoral varices.
+In the scrotum, for example, they cause a “bag of worms” swelling called a varicocele which can be painful and reduce fertility and in the female pelvis they are responsible for much undiagnosed pelvic pain as well as obvious vulval varices.
 Both these types of varices can be easily treated by an outpatient technique called embolisation.

 Does anything increase the risk of developing varicose veins?